peacalm/cpp-luaw/README.md

-Or if you want to share the same argument objects in Lua with C++, so you can modify them in Lua, you can use raw pointer type if there is only one raw pointer type in all arguments, or use smart pointer type or `luaw::ptrw` type, and these are safer and more reassuring.
+Or if you want to share the same argument objects in Lua with C++, so you can modify them in Lua, you can use raw pointer type if there is only one kind of raw pointer type in all arguments, or use smart pointer type or `luaw::ptrw` type, and these are safer and more reassuring.

 Since we cannot make C++ reference type of reference to values in Lua, so using C++ reference type as return type is also forbidden.